xxsc0529/genai-toolbox/docs/en/resources/tools/http.md

 ### URL

 An HTTP request URL identifies the target the client wants to access.
-Toolbox composes the request URL from the HTTP Source's `baseUrl` and the HTTP Tool's `path`.
+Toolbox composes the request URL from 3 places:

+1. The HTTP Source's `baseUrl`.
+2. The HTTP Tool's `path` field.
+3. The HTTP Tool's `pathParams` for dynamic path composed during Tool invocation.

 For example, the following config allows you to reach different paths of the same server using multiple Tools:

 ```yaml